 Missed the deadline?

-Permission to withdraw from a course after the withdrawal deadline has passed or from a deferred exam (approval has been granted and a grade of L appears on your Minerva transcript), may be granted for serious and well-documented extenuating circumstances such as an illness or death of a family member.
-If you wish to request permission to withdraw late from a course, you must complete the Late Course Withdrawal request form and submit it with any relevant supporting documentation to Service Point who will review your request and inform you of their decision.
+Permission to withdraw from a course after the withdrawal deadline has passed or from a deferred exam (approval has been granted and a grade of L appears on your Minerva transcript), may be granted for serious and well-documented extenuating circumstances such as an illness or death of a family member through Service Point.
+If you wish to request permission to withdraw a course after the deadline, you must complete and submit the Late Course Withdrawal request form and provide any relevant supporting documentation to Service Point who will review your request and inform you of their decision.
 Please note that it is not possible to request a course withdrawal if the final exam for any course has been written.

 Myths about Withdrawals